bio4j/bio4j.github.com/source/_posts/2014-10-29-bio4j-goes-to-gsoc-mentor-summit-2014.markdown

 {% img /images/fotoGoogleAndroid.png %}

-There was some time left for a couple more sessions and then we unfortunately had to say bye to all the new acquaintances we made after attending the Closing session at the hotel.
+There was some time left for a couple more sessions and then we unfortunately had to say bye to all the new acquaintances we made after attending the closing session at the hotel.

-I would like to end this post by thanking all the people that helped on the organization of this awesome summit.
+I would like to end this post by thanking all the people that helped out on the organization of this awesome summit.
 Also a special thanks to [@fossygirl](https://twitter.com/fossygrl), great job!

 Stay tuned for the next post, we will be releasing a shiny new version of Bio4j based on Titan very soon ;)